MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 This directory contains GNSS-IR processing workflows and post-processing using [gnssrefl](https://gnssrefl.readthedocs.io/en/latest/) used in the CAMEO-WAGST project.

-It focuses on:
+It includes on:
 - GNSS-IR reflector height estimation
-- Water level time series generation
+- Water level time series
 - Quality control and filtering
 - Formatting outputs for satellite validation